Buffer pH Calculator

 What is a buffer solution?

-A buffer is a solution that resists changes in pH when small amounts of acid or base are added.
-It consists of a weak acid and its conjugate base, or a weak base and its conjugate acid.
+A buffer solution resists changes in pH when small amounts of acid or base are added.
+It typically consists of a weak acid and its conjugate base (acid buffer), or a weak base and its conjugate acid (base buffer).
+Buffers are essential in biological, chemical, and pharmaceutical applications where stable pH is critical.

-An acid buffer consists of a weak acid (HA) and its conjugate base (A⁻).
+An acid buffer consists of a weak acid (HA) and its conjugate base (A⁻), usually supplied as the acid and a salt of the acid.
 A base buffer consists of a weak base (B) and its conjugate acid (BH⁺).
+The ratio of these two components, together with the pKa or pKb, determines the resulting pH.

-What is the best pH range for a buffer?
+What is the best pH for a buffer?